What is Stephen Ministry?

 Care receivers are individuals in the congregation or community who are going through a crisis or life difficulty.
 Potential care receivers first meet with a pastor or Stephen Leader, who assesses their needs for care and matches them with a Stephen Minister.
 The caring relationship lasts for as long as the need persists.

-Jill's Story
+Mark's Story

 Will you consider joining us in this ministry of presence and caring?
 To learn more about becoming a Stephen Minister and changing your life and someone else’s through Christian caregiving, contact one of the Stephen Leaders: